wjc666666/Assignment-1---ReactJS-app/README.md

 + Movie Details: Detailed information for a specific movie is available on /movies/:id
 + Movie Recommendations: A new feature that displays recommended movies based on the currently selected movie at /movies/:id/recommendations.
 + Movie Credits: Displays the cast and crew of a specific movie at /movies/:id/credits.
++ Actors: Each actor page links to the movies they have appeared in, providing detailed information about the actor's filmography.

 ## Setup requirements.

 1.Clone the repository: